telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

         </kendo-mobile-list-view>
     </kendo-mobile-view>

-Note that it is possible to include other widgets in the ListView items, the corresponding directives will be automatically executed.
+Note that it is possible to include other widgets in the ListView items&mdash;the corresponding directives will be automatically executed.
 Since this View will not provide any extra functionality it does not need a controller.

-For live preview please click [here](http://dojo.telerik.com/@valchev/exeS/10).
+For а live preview, click [here](http://dojo.telerik.com/@valchev/exeS/10).

-## 13. Create "Done" View
+## Create the Done View

-The "Done" View will be shown after checkout and will indicate that the operation was completed successfully.
+The **Done** View is going to be shown after checkout and is to indicate that the operation was completed successfully.

+###### Example

     <kendo-mobile-view id="done">
         <kendo-mobile-header>